Denver Divorce Counseling

 If You Decide to Divorce

 Deciding to divorce is not a failure in Divorce Decision Counseling.
-Though our passion is in helping couples rebuild their marriages, we understand that divorce happens.
+Though my passion is in helping couples rebuild their marriages, I understand that divorce happens.
 Divorce support is an important part of the process, especially when children are involved.
-We can help you have better communication that is calmer and more focused on what’s important.
-We also help you to grieve the end of the relationship if you need to.
+I can help you have better communication that is calmer and more focused on what’s important.
+I also help you to grieve the end of the relationship if you need to.
 Just because you are divorcing doesn’t mean that you don’t want to honor what you’ve created together and process the sadness and other intense emotions.
-We offer both individual and couples divorce counseling.
+I offer both individual and couples divorce counseling.

-However, we are not divorce coaches, and cannot provide great divorce advice when it comes to the nitty-gritty legal process.
-The good news is that we do know of such people, and we would be happy to refer you to other professionals who can help if we need to.
+However, I am not a divorce coach, and cannot provide great divorce advice when it comes to the nitty-gritty legal process.
+The good news is that I do know of such people, and I’d be happy to refer you to other professionals who can help if we need to.

 So What’s Next?

-If you are ready to talk about whether Denver Divorce Counseling is right for you, we offer a free half hour consultation, a fifteen minute introductory phone call, or you can begin by booking a session online today.
+If you are ready to talk about whether Denver Divorce Counseling is right for you, use the contact form or call (720) 443-1947.